IRafique2/Multi-Document-Question-Answering-Application/README.md

 * **Question Generation**: The system generates specific and clear questions based on user input.
 * **Efficient Document Retrieval**: Using FAISS and Chroma for high-speed and accurate document retrieval.

-Let me know if you'd like to modify any part of this README or need additional information!